Heat Maps

 } from "@xeokit/sdk/presentations/heatmaps";

 Walks the SceneModel and paints every triangle-bearing geometry with a per-vertex elevation gradient (world-space height along worldUp).
-Useful as a smoke test before connecting a real field.

 const result = applyHeatMapMaterials({